 Myth 1: “We need a massive grant to get started”

+This is one of the most common misconceptions.
 Many educators assume STEM education only begins after landing a large, competitive grant.
 In reality, most successful programs start much smaller.
+Funding often comes from:- Pilot programs funded through existing instructional budgets

 - Incremental purchases spread across semesters